 As you get better at the game, you can start to ‘feel’ if your shots are successful or not before it all plays out.
 Somehow you just know the outcome before it happens.
 The feeling is confidence-boosting, both on and off the table.

 Whether you ever play enough of the game to actually develop any of these benefits, I highly recommend you play when you have the opportunity too.
-It’s quite fun for a first timer as it is for any shark!
+It’s fun for both a first timer and for any pool "shark"!
 Enjoy your time at the table and, as always, thanks for reading!